-Our robotic platform consists of a stereo active vision system (described in [Scassellati, 1998a]) augmented with facial features for emotive expression.
+Our robotic platform consists of a stereo active vision system augmented with facial features for emotive expression.
 The robot, called Kismet and shown in Figure 1, is able to show expressions (analogous to anger, fatigue, fear, disgust, excitement, happiness, interest, sadness, and surprise) which are easily interpreted by an untrained human observer.
-The platform has four degrees of freedom in the vision system; each eye has an independent vertical axis of rotation (pan) and the eyes share a joint horizontal axis of rotation (tilt).
+The platform has four degrees of freedom in the vision system; each eye has an independent vertical axis of rotation (pan), the eyes share a joint horizontal axis of rotation (tilt), and the entire head has a single vertical axis of rotation (pan) at the neck.
 Kismet also has fifteen degrees of freedom in facial features, including eyebrows, ears, eyelids, lips, and a mouth.
 Each eyeball has an embedded color CCD camera with a 5.6 mm focal length.

-The active vision platform is attached to a parallel network of eight 50M Hz digital signal processors (Texas Instruments TMS320C40).
+The active vision platform is attached to a parallel network of eight 50MHz digital signal processors (Texas Instruments TMS320C40).
 The DSP network serves as the sensory processing engine and implements the bulk of the robot's perception and attention systems.
 A pair of Motorola 68332-based microcontrollers are also connected to the robot.
-One controller implements the motor systems.
+One controller implements the motor system for driving the robot's facial motors.
+The other controller implements the motivational system (emotions and drives) and the behavior system.
+The microcontrollers communicate with the DSP network through a dual-ported RAM.